 For many, it’s unthinkable to celebrate Christmas without a beautiful evergreen fir in the living room decorated with sparkling ornaments and wrapped presents.
 Like most Christmas traditions, including the celebration of Christmas itself, the origin of the Christmas tree can be traced to pagan traditions.
-In fact, were it not for Queen Victoria, the most powerful monarch of her time) and a group of German soldiers in a temporary hospital in England, the decorated fir trees might have remained an obscure custom that only a couple of Germanic and Slavic countries practiced.
-Here’s a brief rundown of the Christmas tree’s intriguing history.
+In fact, were it not for Queen Victoria (the most powerful monarch of her time) and a group of German soldiers in a temporary hospital in England, the decorated fir trees we love today might have remained an obscure custom that only a couple of Germanic and Slavic countries practiced.

 Pagan origins of the Christmas tree

 Long before Christianity appeared, people in the Northern Hemisphere used evergreen plants to decorate their homes, particularly the doors, to celebrate the Winter Solstice.
-On December 21 or December 22, the day is the shortest and the night the longest.
+On December 21 or December 22, the day is the shortest, and the night is the longest.
 Traditionally, this time of the year is seen as the return in strength of the sun god who had been weakened during winter — and the evergreen plants served as a reminder that the god would glow again and summer was to be expected.

 The solstice was celebrated by the Egyptians who filled their homes with green palm rushes in honor of the god Ra, who had the head of a hawk and wore the sun as a crown.
 In Northern Europe, the Celts decorated their druid temples with evergreen boughs which signified everlasting life.
 Further up north, the Vikings thought evergreens were the plants of Balder, the god of light and peace.
 The ancient Romans marked the Winter Solstice with a feast called Saturnalia thrown in honor of Saturn, the god of agriculture, and, like the Celts, decorated their homes and temples with evergreen boughs.